fleetdm/fleet-gitops/README.md

 3. Add `FLEET_GLOBAL_ENROLL_SECRET` secret as a masked CI/CD variable.
 The enroll secret must be an alphanumeric string of at least 32 and at most 255 characters.
    - If you have a Premium Fleet license, also add `FLEET_WORKSTATIONS_ENROLL_SECRET` and `FLEET_WORKSTATIONS_CANARY_ENROLL_SECRET`.
    - If you do not have a Premium Fleet license, delete the `teams` directory.

+4. If you are using secrets to manage SSO metadata for Fleet SSO login or MDM SSO login, uncomment lines 22 and 23 in `gitops.sh`.
+   - If you are using different variable names for your secrets, edit the appropriate line to reflect the correct variable name.

-4. Now, when anyone pushes a new commit to the default branch, the pipeline will run and update Fleet.
+5. Now, when anyone pushes a new commit to the default branch, the pipeline will run and update Fleet.
 For merge requests, the pipeline will do a dry run only.

 ## Configuration options